Our rating: (4.3/5)

 Chargebacks €10 each

 It’s free to refund card transactions, as long as the transaction has not yet been settled in your bank account (i.e. within 2-3 days of the original transaction).
-After that, SumUp retains the 1.69% transaction fee to process the refund.
+After that, SumUp retains the 1.69% transaction fee to process a refund.

-A membership subscription, SumUp One, is available for €19 per month.
-This reduces your chip and contactless rate to 0.99% per transaction for domestic consumer cards (foreign and commercial cards cost 1.99%).
+If you’re making at least €3,300 per month, you can save money with the subscription SumUp Payments for €19 per month.
+This reduces your chip and contactless rate to 0.95% per transaction for domestic consumer cards.

 SumUp Solo card reader features